 Preliminary NATO Military Position

-NATO supports a global primary allocation to RDSS in the 2 483.5 – 2 500 MHz band
+NATO supports a global primary allocation to RDSS in the 2 483.5 – 2 500 MHz band provided that existing or new regulatory means ensure the protection of other services in the band and in adjacent bands.

-as long as ITU-R studies show conclusively that the operation of RDSS systems are compatible with the existing services in this band.

 Military Importance: Low.

-SFCG

-Regional organisations

-[ESA (date of proposal)]

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]